-From the ‘organized chaos’ of a work desk to the intentionally labeled ‘junk drawer’, there’s something to be said for the unorderly's unique systems.
+From the organized chaos of a work desk to the intentionally labeled ‘junk drawer’, there’s something to be said for the chronically disorganized's unique systems.
 And if this resonates with you, you’re not alone.

 Here are five things that only people who identify as chronically, and unapologetically, messy can understand.

-2. You Don't Have to Fight What is Natural
+You Don't Have to Fight What Is Natural

 As a chronically messy person, you’ve probably spent a fair amount of your life fighting what comes naturally to you—the disorder, disorganization, and disarray of your life and belongings.